developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 without and the rest of this guide will be useless if not done correctly.

-In setting up the trust relationship, you will need to query your Azure AD tenant for [its OIDC configuration endpoint].
+In setting up the trust relationship, you will need to query your Azure AD tenant for its OIDC configuration endpoint[^1].
 That is the endpoint where all the key components of an OIDC compliance are stored, e.g., the `jwks_uri` is for the public keys that the Azure AD uses to sign the JWT tokens.